 mortgageearly vs. investing)

-I hope that I can eventually generate an income from Money Stir.
+I hope that I can eventually generate an income from Money Stir, which I’m not ashamed to admit.
 I want to build up the readership and bring in as much traffic from as many sources as possible.
 My current focus is on quality content and marketing.

 If you are a looking for a good place to start digging into the content of Money Stir, take a look at the start page.

-My goal, that I’ve maintained since launching this blog, is to publish three articles per week.
-New content will be posted on Tuesday, Thursday and Saturday.
+My goal, that I’ve maintained since launching Money Stir, is to publish three articles per week.
+New content will be posted on Tuesday, Thursday, and Saturday.

 You can also signup for my newsletter below to get a short email no more than once per week.
 I’ll post a personal update in what is going on in our lives, along with links to new content published the previous week.